Prepared for EvidenceNetwork.ca by Karen S. Palmer

 Why is the province of BC opposing Day’s position?

-The defendant in this trial — Attorney General (AG) of BC — will argue against these changes to Medicare, based on evidence affirming that allowing a parallel private payment system, and physician dual practice, in an otherwise publicly-funded health care system, negatively affects these systems.
+The defendant in this trial — Attorney General (AG) of BC — will argue against these changes to Medicare, based on evidence affirming that allowing a parallel private payment system, and physician dual practice, and extra-billing in an otherwise publicly-funded health care system, negatively affects these systems.

 The AG will argue that there is no causal connection between BC’s limits on private payment and the alleged deprivation of life, liberty or security of the person.

 The AG will also bring evidence to show that allowing a multi-payer health care system will lure physicians from the public-pay sector to the private-pay sector, potentially reducing the availability, quality, and timeliness of care in the publicly-funded system.
-It will also argue that a multi-payer health care system that includes private health insurance will drive up costs, forcing public funders to pay higher prices to “compete” with private insurers.
+It will also argue that a multi-payer health care system that includes private duplicative health insurance will drive up costs, forcing public funders to pay higher prices to “compete” with private insurers.